DETAILED ACTION

 Regarding claim 2, which claim 1 is incorporated, Verdonck discloses wherein acquiring the first image comprises acquiring the first image comprising a first two-dimensional image (projection image equates to a first two-dimensional image) (Paragraph [0013] “one initial projection image is taken as a lateral or a frontal image.
 The selection of the direction of the initial projection image depends on the direction of the projection images to be taken and on the specific curvature of the anatomy to be examined.”; Paragraph [0037] “the invention at first a lateral overview image, preferably with a low X-ray dose, is acquired as the at least one initial projection image which preferably includes the vertebral column 20 completely.”).

-Regarding claim 3, which claim 1 is incorporated, Verdonck discloses acquiring a second image (snapshots of all parts of interest equates to a second image) at the target position (Paragraph [0010] “the apex vertebrae of a scoliotic curve of the spine, the X-ray apparatus can then automatically acquire snapshots of all parts of interest.
+Regarding claim 3, which claim 1 is incorporated, Verdonck discloses acquiring a second image (snapshots of all parts of interest equates to a second image) at the target image position (Paragraph [0010] “the apex vertebrae of a scoliotic curve of the spine, the X-ray apparatus can then automatically acquire snapshots of all parts of interest.
 It can be translated automatically to align each part with the line-of-sight or it can be zoomed in for optical magnification by reducing the source-object distance or by increasing the detector-object distance.”; Paragraph [0045] “detector positions are controlled by image information in order to obtain an optimum view of specific parts of the spinal column automatically.
 The image information can be used for automatic optimum adjustment of the collimation, the exposure parameters and the projection orientation”).

-Regarding claim 5, which claim 1 is incorporated, Verdonck discloses the target image position based on an anatomical map (Paragraph [0020] “In order to determine the positions and/or orientations of the vertebrae in the initial projection image anatomical landmarks of the vertebrae, in particular the corners and pedicles of the vertebrae, are used.”).
+Regarding claim 5, which claim 1 is incorporated, Verdonck discloses the target image position based on the anatomical map (Paragraph [0020] “In order to determine the positions and/or orientations of the vertebrae in the initial projection image anatomical landmarks of the vertebrae, in particular the corners and pedicles of the vertebrae, are used.”).

-Helm teaches wherein determining the distance comprises determining the distance [to the target image position based on an anatomical map] (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged“).
+Helm teaches wherein determining the distance comprises determining the distance [to the target image position based on the anatomical map] (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged“).

 Therefore, it would have been obvious to one of ordinary skill of the art before the effective

-filing date to modify Verdonck’s reference to include determining the distance comprises determining the distance [to the target image position based on an anatomical map] taught by Helm’s reference.
+filing date to modify Verdonck’s reference to include determining the distance comprises determining the distance [to the target image position based on the anatomical map] taught by Helm’s reference.
 The motivation for doing so would have been to identify the distance of movement for the imaging system to alter or determine a plane of focus as suggested by Helm (see Helm, Paragraph [0089]).

 Further, one skilled in the art could have combined the elements described above by known methods with no change to the respective functions, and the combination would have yielded nothing more that predictable results.
-Therefore, it would have been obvious to combine Helm with Verdonck to obtain the invention specified in claim 5.
+Therefore, it would have been obvious to combine Helm with Verdonck and Harris to obtain the invention specified in claim 5.

 Regarding claim 8, which claim 1 is incorporated, Verdonck discloses wherein determining the first body structure comprises determining at least one of an end plate, an edge of an end plate, a full vertebra, a partial vertebra, a skull, a limb, or an organ (Paragraph [0022] “the tilt angles of the vertebrae are determined from the at least one initial projection image and that the projection lines are set parallel to the end plates of the vertebrae.”; Paragraph [0023] “The invention can in general be used for imaging different anatomical parts of the human anatomy.
 In particular, the invention is suitable for imaging the hip, the lower limbs”).

-Regarding claim 9, which claim 1 is incorporated, Verdonck discloses the target image position based on the relative position [comprises determining the distance] to the target image position relative to a second body structure (Paragraph [0010] In a preferred embodiment the optimum exposure and/or collimator settings are determined from the positions, orientations and/or the appearance of the anatomical parts in the at least one initial projection image.”; Paragraph [0015] “Optimum imaging parameters are thus determined for the vertebrae from their position and/or orientation in the initial image.
+Regarding claim 9, which claim 1 is incorporated, Verdonck discloses the target image position based on the first position [comprises determining the distance] to the target image position relative to a the target body structure (Paragraph [0010] In a preferred embodiment the optimum exposure and/or collimator settings are determined from the positions, orientations and/or the appearance of the anatomical parts in the at least one initial projection image.”; Paragraph [0015] “Optimum imaging parameters are thus determined for the vertebrae from their position and/or orientation in the initial image.
 This determination of the optimum imaging parameters can be done for each single vertebra or groups of vertebrae”; Paragraph [0042] “the spinal axis line is shown therein, that is, completely or at least the region of interest of the spinal axis line.
 From the overview image the spinal axis line is detected or indicated and/or the frontal tilt angles .beta. of some or all vertebrae of interest are measured.
 Using of this information or the tilt angles .beta. a set of projection lines 188, 189, 190, 191 perpendicular to the spinal axis line is generated.
 Preferably, one projection line per vertebra is generated.”).

 Helm teaches determining the distance (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged”).